-Convertible instruments are separated into liability and equity components based on the terms of the contract.
+Convertible instruments are separated into the contract.
 On issuance of the convertible instruments, the fair value of the liability component is determined using a market rate for an equivalent non-convertible instrument.
 This amount is classified as a financial liability measured at amortised cost (net of transaction costs) until it is extinguished on conversion or redemption.